- Swansea (Main) 01792 773 773

 - Another very important factor for all employers under these circumstances is communication.
 Ask your staff if they are comfortable and what you can do to help.

 An integral part of the HR Services team, Natasha Johnston provides outsourced HR support and ongoing advice and guidance to the firm's business clients.
-The service includes an optional insurance backing for any unforeseeable employee issues that may arise, and offers a tailored solution to suit the client; from full outsourced HR to a simple and low cost monthly mentoring service.
+The service offers a tailored solution to suit the client; from full outsourced HR to a simple and low cost monthly mentoring service.